Is all that we see or seem but a dream within a dream?

 —Jorn K. Bramann, The Educating Rita Workbook

 The whole story of Last Year in Marienbad is indeed a dialectic of the mind—everything X perceives is ultimately a mental projection, a magic trick, a dream.
-Thus, in spite of its avant-garde elegance and cinematographic élan, it is the film’s philosophical substratum that makes Last Year in Marienbad an absolute masterpiece of modernist cinema.
+Thus, despite its avant-garde elegance and cinematographic élan, the film’s philosophical substratum makes Last Year in Marienbad an absolute masterpiece of modernist cinema.

 À la recherche du temps perdu